gurock/trcli/README.md

 Multithreading
 ====================================
-TRCLI allows user to upload test cases and results using multithreading.
+trcli allows user to upload test cases and results using multithreading.
 This is enabled by default and set to `MAX_WORKERS_ADD_CASE = 5` and
  `MAX_WORKERS_ADD_RESULTS = 10` in `trcli/settings.py`.
 To disable multithreading set those to `1`.

 During performance tests we discovered that using more than 10 workers didn't improve time of upload and could cause errors.
 Please set it accordingly to your machine specs.